 time_resolution is an optional parameter.
 You can specify

 time_resolution is enforced by the time range of the query.
-For example, by minute is only available for time range < than 1 day.
-The best practice is to use short time range for low-time resolution queries because the size of the response can be large.
+For example, minute-based resolution is only available for time range < than 1 day.
+The best practice is to use short time range for high time-resolution queries because the size of the response can be large.
 For example:

-- For 1-minute resolution, query 1 hour, instead of 1 day of data.
+- For minute resolution, query 1 hour, instead of 1 day of data.

-- for 1-hour resolution, query 1 day, instead of 1 week of data.
+- for hourly resolution, query 1 day, instead of 1 week of data.